What is Meditation

 Ancient people had every reason to flee from the body.
 Freedom from the self, from bodily existence, made perfect sense, for only a few lived beyond the age of 40, and no one could be sure what tomorrow would bring in terms of war, catastrophe, hunger, or disease.
 The risk of a violent death was extremely high.
 Viewing the world as an illusion was, therefore, an appropriate survival strategy, especially in India, which, due to frequent monsoon failures and an overly caste-divided society, could never figure out how to face challenges collectively.
 Indians thus developed meditation as an anti-body survival solution in an inherently over-fragmented, dysfunctional society.
 The logic of "What is lost externally must be gained internally" drove this Indian meditation practice, leading to a form of spiritual liberation through alienation from the life of the body.
 Now the question is how we in the contemporary West can harwest from these experiences.

 It was—and still is—quite common in my spiritual circles to hear people claim that the world is an illusion.
 Statements like, "Nothing truly exists," are often repeated, especially in New Age communities influenced by Vedantic and Buddhist philosophy.
+The same concept also bleeds into the various mordern trends that view our existence as a simulation.
 In these circles, the philosophy of illusion goes beyond a mere critique of our superficial, influencer-driven, reality-TV-saturated world.
 Here, the concept of illusion expands to include all the moving parts of time and space.

 Liberation Through Alienation